Classic lateral thinking puzzles – new twists – multiple solutions – clues – and a reader challenge to submit your own original answers

 Clue – There can be several related answers.

-Answer – They were triplets, or quadruplets, or . . .
+Classic answer – They were triplets, or quadruplets, or . . .

-Muxy’s Answer – The mother agreed to become a surrogate mother, but happened to fall pregnant at the same time.
+Muxy’s answer – The mother agreed to become a surrogate mother, but happened to fall pregnant at the same time.

-What’s Your Answer? – (Have a try!
+What’s your answer? – (Have a try!
 More than 5,000 people a month will see your effort)

 – – – – –